John Drury's work on crowd events, crowd experiences, and crowd behaviour

 Psychosocial tools for resilience in emergencies and disasters

 Medical first responders have a range of specialisms and the expertise to deal with the spectrum of major accidents and mass emergencies.
 Alongside these formal skills, such first responders also have informal knowledge for dealing with stress in both the public and themselves.
 These ‘soft skills’ have been shown to contribute to recovery and therefore constitute a key contribution to psychosocial resilience.
 This project, funded by the Department of Health and Royal College of Psychiatrists, sought to produce an evidence-base of professional first responders’ knowledge and needs for psychosocial resilience in order to develop tools for training, education and support.

 Mass communication in a CBRN incident

-Mass emergencies emergencies are stressful events, and this is especially likely when the source of the emergency is novel or unusual in some way.
-In the event of a chemical attack or accident, the emergency services will need to communicate to those affected in order to get them undertake basic de-contamination procedures as soon as possible.
-This work, funded by Public Health England, used interviews, analysis of field trials, and a large-scale experiment to examine how different forms of communication interact with perceptions of social relations (within the crowd and with the emergency services) can affect extent of compliance in mass decontamination.
+Mass emergencies are stressful events, and in the event of a chemical attack, the procedure to decontaminate people can be even more alarming than the incident itself.
+The emergency services will need to communicate to those affected in order to get them understand and undertake decontamination procedures as soon as possible.
+Holly Carter’s PhD research, funded by Public Health England, used interviews, analysis of field trials, and a large-scale experiment to examine how different forms of communication interact with perceptions of social relations (within the crowd and with the emergency services) can affect extent of compliance in mass decontamination.
+She was able to show that social identity processes mediate the effectiveness of responder communication in successful decontamination.